SunnyLi/CryptoPriceTicker/README.md

-CryptoCoinChart
+Nyan Chart
 ==========

-Chart for displaying historical cryptocoin prices.
+Chart for cryptocurrency prices across different exchanges.

-Currently only NYAN is supported.
+Currently only for NYAN, but support for other coins can be easily added.